NoosWare/rapp_beginner_tutorials/cpp/README.md

 ## Callback functors

-When making cloud calls, and due to their asyncrhonous nature, we pass callbacks.
+When making cloud calls, and due to their asyncrhonous nature, we pass callback parameters.
-This approach is common throught the entire API, almost all cloud calls expect you to pass a callback functor.
+This approach is common throught the entire API; almost all cloud calls expect you to pass a callback functor.
 For more information on callbacks, see:
 * http://en.cppreference.com/w/cpp/language/lambda
 * http://en.cppreference.com/w/cpp/utility/functional/function